moveslikejaekyu/Network-Analysis/README.md

  </br>

 However, the disadvantage is that the size of the data is too large at 20,000 x 20,000 matrix, resulting in longer analysis and computing times.
-Therefore, we rewritten Matrix, where only classes that fit the subject of analysis are lined up and worked hard.
+Therefore, i rewritten Matrix, where only classes that fit the subject of analysis are lined up and worked hard.
 Classes were limited to Sinchon, undergraduate majors and optional liberal arts classes on future campuses, while classes on international campuses, graduate schools, compulsory liberal arts, affiliated foundations and seasonal semesters were excluded.
 Sinchon, the task of summarizing only undergraduate majors and elective liberal arts classes on future campuses was sorted out and sorted out the departments and majors belonging to each class using the M_COURSE_CATEGORY table.
 A total of 5024 subjects were reconstructed, approximately 1/4 of the nodes and significantly reduced analysis and calculation time. </br>

 Network graphs are generated using Python module NetwrockX and Gephi, a visualization and analysis tool.
-We used NetwrockX to create additional graph weighting and gxef file, and we used it to do various visualizations and analyses using Gephi.
+I used NetwrockX to create additional graph weighting and gxef file, and i used it to do various visualizations and analyses using Gephi.
 Community Detection was performed with one analysis.
 Detection was performed through the adjustment of the Resolution coefficient.
 The Resolution coefficient was 0.3,0.5,0.7,1 and so on, and the Modularity values added from each were compared.
 When the Resolution coefficient was 0.5, the Modularity value was the largest with 0.573, and this Resolution coefficient was used to determine the optimal network graph.
  </br>